crevtor/crevtor/README.md

 - 👋 Hi, I’m Josh
 - 👀 I’m interested in crafting the best mobile app experiences
 - 🌱 I’m currently learning cloud engineering
-- 💞️ I’m looking to collaborate on your interesting mobile app ideas
+- 💞️ I’m looking to collaborate on your interesting product app ideas
 - 📫 How to reach me localdev.joshua@gmail.com

 <!---